redox-os/book/src/programs-libraries.md

 - Rust programs implicitly or explicitly call functions in the [Rust Standard Library](https://doc.rust-lang.org/std/).
 - The Rust libstd includes an implementation of its system-dependent parts (such as file access and setting environment variables) for Redox, in `src/libstd/sys/redox`.
 Most of libstd works in Redox, so many Rust programs can be compiled for Redox.

-The Redox [Cookbook](https://gitlab.redox-os.org/redox-os/cookbook) package system contain recipes (software ports) for compiling C, C++ and Rust programs into Redox binaries.
+The Redox [Cookbook](https://gitlab.redox-os.org/redox-os/cookbook) package system contains recipes (software ports) for compiling C, C++ and Rust programs into Redox binaries.

-The porting of programs on Redox is done case-by-case, if a program just need small patches, the programmer can modify the Rust crate source code or add `.patch` files on the recipe folder, but if big or dirty patches are needed, Redox create a fork of it on GitLab and rebase for a while in the `redox` branch of the fork (some Redox forks use branches for different versions).
+The porting of programs on Redox is done case-by-case, if a program just needs small patches, the programmer can modify the Rust crate source code or add `.patch` files on the recipe folder, but if big or dirty patches are needed, Redox create a fork of it on GitLab and rebase for a while in the `redox` branch of the fork (some Redox forks use branches for different versions).

 - [OS Internals Documentation](https://wiki.osdev.org/How_kernel,_compiler,_and_C_library_work_together)
 - [ELF Documentation](https://wiki.osdev.org/ELF)